-The Nile River Valley of Egypt produces the finest chamomile flowers in the world - and this Egyptian Goddess lives up to it.
+The Nile River Valley of Egypt produces the finest chamomile flowers in the world - and this Egyptian Goddess lives up to it as the best chamomile tea.
 The delicate yellow flower heads and white petals are picked and slowly dried.
-The dried flowers produce a rich, golden cup of tea with the aroma of freshly cut apples with a mellow, honey-like sweetness.
+The dried flowers produce a rich, golden cup of tea with the aroma of freshly cut apples giving chamomile tea a mellow, honey-like sweet taste.

 Does loose leaf Chamomile tea make you sleepy?

-Chamomile is best known as a nighttime tea (or a sleepy time tea) because of its ability to promote calmness and relieve stress and anxiety.
-As a tea or essential oil, chamomile can make you sleepy.
+Eqyptian Chamomile is best known as a nighttime tea (or a sleepy time tea) because of its ability to promote calmness and relieve stress and anxiety.
+Very popular at bedtime, this is a loose leaf tea that may help you sleep.

 What are Chamomile tea benefits?

-Besides the calming effects, chamomile tea leaves contain natural chemical compounds that may reduce inflammation, which is your immune system's reaction to fight infection.
-Its muscle-relaxing properties have also been used to ease indigestion and monthly cramps.
+Besides the calming effects, loose chamomile tea leaves contain natural chemical compounds that may reduce inflammation, which is your immune system's reaction to fight infection.
+If you're looking for a tea that is good for easing cramps, the muscle-relaxing properties of chamomile tea have also been used to ease indigestion and period cramps.

-Since early Eqyptian times, chamomile has been used for its healing properties and skincare.
+Since early Eqyptian times, chamomile tea leaves have been used for their healing properties and skincare.
 Today Chamomile continues to be studied to help ease eczema and other mild skin conditions in an ointment form.

 Drinking the tea also has antibacterial properties that may help treat respiratory infections related to the common cold.
 Loose chamomile tea is loaded with antioxidants that may help lower your risk of diseases, such as heart disease, and cancer.
 However, it is considered an herbal medicine and is not to be considered a medication.